Get discount glasses without insurance? Here’s how

-The cost of an eye exam without vision insurance can vary from $50 to $300, according to a 2016 survey by the NerdWallet personal finance site.
+The cost of an eye exam without vision insurance can vary from $50 to $250, according to research gathered by Vision Center.

-The U.S. national average cost for an eye exam is $200 for new patients and just less than $130 for repeat patients, the survey found.
+The U.S. national average cost for an eye exam is $200 for new patients and just less than $100-$150 for repeat patients, Vision Center found.

 A refractive vision test, which is done during a comprehensive eye exam to determine your prescription, can add almost $50 to your bill.